 Over the past several years working in the employee recognition space, there’s one statistic that has continuously lingered in the back of my mind:

 This was one of the key findings from Gallup’s State of the American Manager report back in 2015.
 It conveys the importance of the manager-employee relationship and is a good reminder for me — as well as the HR teams I have conversations with everyday — of the impact that you can gain through increased investment in your managers and leadership team.

-To take it a step further, NYU Steinhardt shared that favorable treatment from a supervisor is synonymous with support from the organization, and when employees feel that they are appreciated by their company, both their motivation to continue receiving rewards and their level of job performance increase accordingly.
+To take it a step further, NYU Steinhardt shared that favorable treatment from a supervisor is synonymous with support from the organization, and when employees feel that they are appreciated by their company, both their motivation to continue receiving employee rewards and their level of job performance increase accordingly.

-That’s why I sat down to write this article: to discuss the merits of a manager-driven recognition program, in comparison to peer-to-peer recognition programs that you might be considering.
+That’s why I sat down to write this article: to discuss the merits of a manager-driven employee recognition program, in comparison to peer-to-peer employee recognition programs that you might be considering.

-Manager-driven recognition programs, as the name implies, allow rewards to be given at the discretion of the manger.
+Manager-driven employee recognition programs, as the name implies, allow employee rewards to be given at the discretion of the manger.
 This means that managers have the autonomy to recognize and reward employees based on company-established guidelines for which behaviors deserve to be recognized .
 There are several reasons why this type of recognition is powerful: